-Duration: Approximately 10 hours (with 4 to 5 hours of paddling)
+Duration: Approximately 4 to 5 hours of paddling

-Includes: Return transport from Hobart, National Park entry fees, lunch, refreshments, our passionate and experienced local guides, stable double sea kayaks, all kayaking equipment, warm all-weather protection gear.
+Includes: Lunch, refreshments, our passionate and experienced local guides, stable double sea kayaks, all kayaking equipment, warm all-weather protection gear and national park fees.

 Bring: Hat, sunglasses, comfortable quick-drying clothes suitable for the weather, shoes that can get wet (or we can supply you with wet suit booties), bottle of water and change of clothes for the trip home.